 - Exclusion of Non-economic activities.

-However, despite all the improvements made to his idea, it was still criticised.
+However, despite all the improvements made to his idea, it was still criticized.
 This was due to the materialistic and unrealistic categorization of activities.

-After Marshall, Lionel Robbins proposed his definition- “The science which studies human behaviour as a relationship between ends and scarce means which have alternative uses”
+After Marshall, Lionel Robbins proposed his definition- “The science which studies human behavior as a relationship between ends and scarce means which have alternative uses”

 For his definition, Robbins got both praise and criticism.
 His work was praised for providing a reasoned justification for economic issues.
 He even said it had a universal nature.
 He said that it was a human and positive science.
 The term gave a broader perspective on economics.

 Finally, Paul.
 A. Samuelson’s definition is the one that many economists still accept today.
 The Growth-Oriented Definition was his idea.
 Economic issues were emphasized in the definition.
 It had a long-term outlook and a flexible strategy.
 His theory addressed a wide range of issues.
 It covered all bases and took a wider angle.

 Thus, even as a topic, economics has had a hard road to building its foundation.

 To better understand economics, some broad or real-world examples can be used.